pfheatwole/thesis/source/foil_geometry.rst

 * Parafoil canopies are relatively complex shapes, and can be time consuming to describe in detail.
-To reduce design effort, the model should provide a concise set of *design parameters* that directly capture the fundamental structure of the wing.
+To reduce design effort, the model should provide a concise set of *design parameters* (span, taper ratio, etc) that directly capture the fundamental structure of the wing. [[the *design curves* are the parametric functions; should define those clearly somewhere]]

   One goal of this geometry is to make it as easy as possible to produce models of existing wings, which means the choice of parameters should allow